 Penetration resistance

 Penetration resistance above 30 cm soil depth was consistently lower in the complex rotation, regardless of year or sampling period (planting, late season; Figure S4).
 From 0-30 cm, the simple and complex rotations had mean penetration resistances of 0.7 and 0.6 MPa at planting, and 1.5 and 1.1 MPa at late season sampling, respectively.
 This corresponded to a 23 and 37% increase in resistance in the simple system at planting and late-season sampling, respectively.
-From 30 to 45 cm the complex system tended to have higher penetration resistances by an average of 15% regardless of year or sampling time (1.1 MPa/0.9 MPa at planting, and 1.7/1.4 MPa in the late season, respectively).
+From 30 to 45 cm the complex system tended to have higher penetration resistance by an average of 15% regardless of year or sampling time (1.1 MPa/0.9 MPa at planting, and 1.7/1.4 MPa in the late season, respectively).

 Table 3.
 Summary of complex rotation’s effects on grain yields, growth analysis, and yield components for years with growth analysis data, ordered by magnitude of rotation effect